intercept/intercept/README.md

 ## Terminology

 #### RVEngine
-The underlying game engine of ArmA 3.
+The underlying game engine of Arma 3.
 This is the core of the game, which performs simulations and manages all objects and data within the game.

 #### SQF Functions
 SQF Functions, in the specific case of Intercept, are C++ functions which are exposed within RVEngine via SQF functions.
 The SQF language itself is just a collection of 'functions' which map to C++ code, which then interact with the game engine itself.
 A SQF script is a collection of these function calls, which are parsed (lexed) to a series of C++ function calls.